Dance in Thailand: Cambodia

-In 1868–1910, Aunt Chawiwat, also known as Princess Chawiwat Pramoj, daughter of Siamese Prince Vorachak Tharanubhab, took the Siamese Royal dance and Siamese troupe of Chao Chorm Manda Ampa [a high-ranking Siamese court lady], all accessories, along with the Siamese Piphat ensemble, to the court of the Norodom Palace in the Fifth Reign of King Rama V. Contemporary accounts attest that, throughout the reign of King Norodom of Cambodia (r.
+On his 60th birthday, Kukrit Promaj distributed a private "gift-book" to friends saying that in 1868–1910, his Aunt Chawiwat, also known as Princess Chawiwat Pramoj, daughter of Siamese Prince Vorachak Tharanubhab, took the Siamese Royal dance and Siamese troupe of Chao Chorm Manda Ampa [a high-ranking Siamese court lady], all accessories, along with the Siamese Piphat ensemble, to the court of the Norodom Palace in the Fifth Reign of King Rama V. There are no Cambodian sources corroborating Kukrit Pramoj’s claim.
+In fact, an 1850 account by French missionary Charles-Émile Bouillevaux describes lively dance and music performances in Ang Duong's palace at least two decades before Pramoj said his aunt brought royal dance and music ensemble to Cambodia:

+“...There is a great deal of music and theatre; I have caught a glimpse sometimes, much in spite of myself, of his concubines who simulate battles between the ancient heroes of India.”

+George Groslier wrote that, throughout the reign of King Norodom of Cambodia (r.
 1860–1904), the Cambodian royal dance troupe almost entirely consisted of Siamese performers, numbering approximately 500 dancers and instructors.
-At the time of Norodom's demise (or during the reign of Sisowath), more than 300 Siamese dancers were resident in the Royal Palace at Phnom Penh.
-Of particular note, the supervision and codification of the troupe's ceremonial protocols were entrusted solely to a single Siamese woman.
+At the time of Norodom's demise, more than 300 Siamese dancers were resident in the Royal Palace at Phnom Penh before 2/3rds exited the palace as Sisowath was crowned the same year.
+Some former dancers were incarcerated over accrued debts.
+Just some 100 dancers, the youngest, remained for King Sisowath's 1904 crowning.

 In Cambodian history—Le Royaume du Cambodge (1883) by Jean MOURA (1827–85), a French administrator, it is mentioned that Siamese females provided recruits of Siamese dancers to the ballet corps of King Norodon's palace:

 Les femmes siamoises sont charmantes; elles sont grandes généralement et bien faites; elles fournissent des recrues appréciées au corps de ballet du palais du roi Norodon, et ce sont des Siamois qui, moyennant finances, se chargent de ce recrutement en allant, à leurs risques et périls, faire des chargements de filles à Bangkok.